MicrosoftDocs/appcenter-docs/docs/distribution/inappupdates.md

 > [!IMPORTANT]
 > At this time, there are some limitations to In-App Updates:
 > 1) Android devices will not be prompted for an update if there is no change in the version or build version.
-> 2) In-app updates only work for public distribution groups if testers have downloaded the app from their default browser with cookies enabled.
+> 2) For iOS public in-app updates, Apple has a default dialog that will have to be dismissed.
+Login is not required for the public flow.

 [ios-sdk]: ~/sdk/distribute/ios.md
 [android-sdk]: ~/sdk/distribute/android.md